 Would you like to save this recipe?

-- Photo 6: Turn on low heat and cook for about 5 to 10 minutes (or until the custard has thickened) while continuously stirring with a heat-proof spatula.
+- Photo 6: Turn on low heat and cook for about 5 - or until the custard has thickened.
+Make sure to continuously stir with a heat-proof spatula so that the bottom of the cream does not burn.

 The mixture should coat the back of a spoon or spatula and have reached 82 to 84 degrees Celsius (180 to 183 degrees Fahrenheit).